-A few limitations exist in previous studies on pest control by generalist predators in agro-ecosystems.
+(Knowledge gap – qualitative, cage > lead to the need to quantify diet [Aim 1]) A few limitations exist in previous studies on pest control by generalist predators in agro-ecosystems.
 First, recent studies have applied molecular gut content analysis to determine the trophic linkages between predators and their prey (Eitzinger and Traugott 2011, Ingrao et al. 2017, Albertini et al. 2018).
 However, this approach provides only qualitative information on predator’s diet but does not actually quantify their diet compositions.
 Moreover, many studies examining the effects of predators on pests were conducted with cage experiments (Birkhofer et al. 2008b, Crowder et al. 2010, Muñoz-Cárdenas et al. 2017).
 Although this approach can provide direct causal effects of predators on pests, it might not account for the natural predator and prey population fluctuations, which could largely influence predator-prey interactions and thus the biocontrol by predators.
 Furthermore, such confined settings may potentially increase the encounter rates between predators and pests (Sih et al. 1985), thus leading to biased biocontrol results.
 Therefore, more studies conducted under natural settings are needed to get a more realistic picture of pest consumption by predators in agro-ecosystems.

-Stable isotope analysis has been widely applied in ecological studies to infer predator-prey trophic interactions and to estimate the proportions of different prey sources in predators’ diet (Post 2002, Boecklen et al. 2011, Layman et al. 2012).
+(Strength of our methods, Aims) Stable isotope analysis has been widely applied in ecological studies to infer predator-prey trophic interactions and to estimate the proportions of different prey sources in predators’ diet (Post 2002, Boecklen et al. 2011, Layman et al. 2012).
 This approach has advantages over other “snap-shot” techniques (e.g., field observations and gut content analysis) in that it can provide time-integrated dietary information of predators (Newton 2016).
 In this study, we used stable isotope analysis to (1) quantify the diet compositions of generalist arthropod predators (ladybeetles and spiders) in rice agro-ecosystems over three consecutive years, (2) examine the annual patterns of pest consumption by predators (i.e., the proportion of rice pests consumed in predators’ diet), and (3) investigate how various local factors (farm type, crop stage, percent forest cover, and the relative abundance of pests in the field) may affect pest consumption by predators.
 Our results could provide a deeper insight into the potential of generalist arthropod predators as biocontrol agents in agro-ecosystems.
+Brief introduction of our system, methods, and results?

 Materials and Methods